DeCriTeam/DeCri/avoiding_common_attacks.md

 Attacks are avoided using the withdraw pattern.
 Tokens balance are kept within the contract in balances mapping.
 Require statement are used to check conditions.
 We use modifiers only for checks.
+We used only the transfer function, send and call methods were avoided.

 TO BE CHECKED
 Handling the multi-contract situations: a called contract could modify the state of another contract you depend on.